 -

-Critical metal mineralization is most commonly associated with sulfide-bearing carbonatite dykes, fluorite-carbonate-apatite veins and magnetite-rich hydrothermal breccia.
-The key minerals which host the REE’s include monazite, bastnaesite, fluorapatite and apatite, with the niobium contained in pyrochlore;
+Critical metal mineralization is most commonly associated with phoscorite dykes, ultramafic rocks comprising magnetite, apatite and either forsterite, diopside or phlogopite, and almost always associated with carbonatites.
+At H-K they are fluorapatite -rich hydrothermal breccia that varies depending on alteration facies noted below.
+The key minerals which host the REE’s include fluorapatite, monazite, bastnaesite, and parasite/synchisite, with the niobium contained in pyrochlore;

 -

-Several locally extensional faults control hydrothermal fluids and separates calc-potassic and potassic alteration mineral assemblages.
-Calc-potassic alteration is dominated by amphibole and pyroxene and includes pyrochlore and sulfide, and potassic alteration is dominated by magnetite, biotite, apatite and carbonate.
-Both alteration facies come to surface.
+A north-south fault controls hydrothermal fluids and separates calc-potassic and potassic alteration mineral assemblages.
+Calc-potassic alteration is dominated by amphibole and pyroxene with REE minerals found in medium grain calcite-apatite veins, and potassic alteration is dominated by coarse magnetite, biotite, apatite veins and intense biotite fenitization of wall rock.
+Both alteration facies come to surface, with the later potassic alteration being closely related to high-grade REE mineralization;

 -

-Porphyritic ijolite dykes are abundant and appear to be correlated with phoscorite (apatite-REE rich carbonatite) veins and vein breccias.
-The intrusions are intensely altered and are commonly elevated in gold, with 15-184 ppb gold over several + 40 metre intervals in drill hole HK20-002 located on the north-south fault which controls hydrothermal fluids and separates different alteration facies.
+Phonolite dykes are abundant and commonly have elevated in gold, with 15-184 ppb gold over several + 40 metre intervals in drill hole HK20-002 located on the north-south fault which controls hydrothermal fluids and separates different alteration facies.

 More generally: